sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Fire Insights integrates with Databricks.
 It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.

-Fire also fetches the list of Databases and Tables from Databricks, making it easier for the user to build their workflows and execute them.
-In addition Fire displays the list of Databricks clusters running for the user.
+Fire also fetches the list of databases and tables from Databricks, making it easier for the user to build their workflows and execute them.
+In addition, Fire displays the list of Databricks clusters running for the user.

 * Running Databricks on Azure : https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal

-Below are the steps for Integrating Fire Insights with your Databricks Clusters.
+Below are the steps for integrating Fire Insights with your Databricks Clusters:

 Install Fire Insights
 -----------